wimrijnders/CmdParameter/Docs/NOTES.md

 ## TODO

-- Central location for the version number.
-Now used in:
-  * README.md

 ### Validation

+- [x] Options must be unique within global
-- Options must be unique within global (**DONE**) and action
+- [ ] Options must be unique within action
-- Options must be unique over any combination of global and action
+- [ ] Options must be unique over any combination of global and action
-- No whitespace in options and actions
+- [ ] No whitespace in options and actions
+- [ ] Check correct usage assign ('=') postfix in prefixes
+  * '=' not allowed for NONE
+  * '=' required for integers (etc.)
+  * check all prefixes in >1 list

 ### Command line parsing

-- **DONE** Action-specific help - show options per action (+ long blurb)
+- [x] Action-specific help - show options per action (+ long blurb)
-- Handle `UNNAMED` for actions, also in combination with global `UNNAMED`
+- [ ] Handle `UNNAMED` for actions, also in combination with global `UNNAMED`
-- If any action defined, action *must* be used on command line
+- [ ] If any action defined, action *must* be used on command line

 ### Code

-- Get tabs/spaces right for indent -> 2 spaces
+- [x] Get tabs/spaces right for indent -> 2 spaces
-- Use eastern const
+- [ ] Use eastern const

 -----

 ## Release Notes

 ```
+20210125  v0.3.0
+    - Allow multiple prefixes for options, definition as vector.
+      This is an API change.
+    - Fix stupid bug: `!strcmp()` - '!' to test match (idiot)
+    - Converted all tab indents to 2 spaces

 20201102  v0.2.6
     - Fix on parameter parsing; match should be exact when parameter
       takes no values.